DaVieci/katacoda-scenarios/pyspark-data-handling/step7.md

 This operation has created a new folder in the same directory called `erlking` where one can find a txt file containing the data from `spark_txt_transformed`.

 Python, on the other hand, provides a lot of different methods to save data to a file.
-The more convinient one would be to print out content of the list `python_txt_transformed` into a file (instead of printing it on the terminal).
+The more convinient one would be to print out the content of the list `python_txt_transformed` into a file (instead of printing it on the terminal).
 This can be done by defining a new file with "open":

 ```python
 f = open('erlking.txt', 'w')